ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 - _W-deletion:_ Delete word-final "w1" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)

 - _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban" and the delayed imperative mode.
-Actual rule uses the special character V in the suffix complex, which assimilates to match the vowel at the end of the stem.
+Actual rule uses the special character V in the suffix complex, which triggers lengthing of the vowel at the end of the stem and then is deleted.

 ### NOTES/ISSUES